 How to Participate in our Seed Library

-Our seed bank is a service to the community and we are happy to share these seeds with individuals and other organizations to help support the sustainability of our community.
+Our Seed Library is currently on hiatus for Summer and Fall 2018, outside of classes and special events.
+We have been hosting this service to the community since 2011 and we are happy to share these seeds with individuals and other organizations to help support the sustainability of our community.

 To participate, we ask that participants: